Tuesday, August 20, 2024

 Now most of these aren't fully fleshed out the way my Medieval Fantasy/Dungeons & Dragons-esque world of Aerth is.
 Aerth is over 40 years old and has been the setting for roughly a dozen campaigns (likely a little less than a dozen).
 There are people in the real world who know the layout of the streets of Rae-Uhn, the food of the island-continent of Corindel, and the location of the Cornerstone of the World.
 The cultures and history of the Elves, Dwarves, Ancient Humans, and even the Dragons have been explored.

 People have 'lived' on Aerth.
 People will live there again.
-They will find that past events and the actions of previous players will have influence the people and places they will visit.
+They will find that past events and the actions of previous Player Characters have had an influence on the people and places that they have interacted with.
 Likewise, their activities will effect those that come after them.
 If even one of them remembers this world and their experiences on it fondly later in their real life, I have successfully built a world.

 AD